-Clearway Energy LLC has four classes of Units: Class A units, Class B units, Class D units and Class D units.
-Class A units and Class C units may be issued only to UEG and held by CEG or its permitted transferees.
-Units of each of the four classes have equivalent economic and other rights, except that upon issuance, each holder of a Class B unit will also be issued a share of our Class B common stock, and each holder of a Class D unit will also be issued a share of our Class B common stock, and each holder of a Class D unit will also be issued a share of our Class D common stock, and each class D unit is exchangeable for a share of our Class A common stock, in each case subject to equitable adjustments for stock splits, dividends and reclassifications in accordance with the terms of the Exchange Agreement (as described below).
+Clearway Energy LLC has four classes of Units: Class A units, Class B units, Class C units and Class D units.
+Class A units and Class C units may be issued only to us as the sole managing member, and Class B units and Class D units may be issued only to CEG and held by CEG or its permitted transferees.
+Units of each of the four classes have equivalent economic and other rights, except that upon issuance, each holder of a Class B unit will also be issued a share of our Class B common stock, and each holder of a Class D unit will also be issued a share of our Class D common stock.
+Each Class B unit is exchangeable for a share of our Class D common stock, in each case subject to equitable adjustments for stock splits, dividends and reclassifications in accordance with the terms of the Exchange Agreement (as described below).